-Stakeholders, including parents and students, ELAC, certificated staff, bargaining unit, classified staff, SELPA representative, and LCAP Advisory Committee were given multiple opportunities to provide input in the development of the LCAP and share concerns about Banta Elementary School's successes and areas of concern and growth, all stakeholders had the opportunity to review goals, metrics, indicators, and outcomes.
+Stakeholders, including parents and students, ELAC, certificated staff, classified staff, SELPA representative, and LCAP Advisory Committee were given multiple opportunities to provide input in the development of the LCAP and share concerns about Banta Charter's successes and areas of concern and growth, all stakeholders had the opportunity to review goals, metrics, indicators, and outcomes.

 All stakeholders were sent at least two email invitations to three LCAP meetings, with an attachment of an LCAP survey.
 The email and survey were sent in both English and Spanish, our two predominant languages spoken.
 In addition, the staff were provided with multiple opportunities to discuss concerns and celebrate successes through staff meetings, surveys, and invitations to the all-stakeholder LCAP meetings.
 An additional opportunity was provided at the monthly Parent/Faculty Meetings in which we added LCAP discussions on our agenda.
-District personnel met with bargaining unit to consider curricular needs and the site principal met with a SELPA representative to consider curricular needs of students with special needs.
+The site principal met with a SELPA representative to consider curricular needs of students with special needs.
 Students were provided a survey with a list of questions and asked for their input in a short answer written portion of the survey.
 An LCAP update was presented to the school board at monthly meetings beginning in March.
-The LCAP draft was posted to the district website in May and any questions, concerns, or feedback were directed to the district Superintendent.
+The LCAP draft was posted to the district website in May and any questions, concerns, or feedback were directed to the charter Administrator.
 Prior to the LCAP Public Hearing the LCAP was presented to the LCAP Advisory committee that included representation from all stakeholder groups including ELAC.